mrcnski/signor.dev/_posts/2020-04-10-gpg-in-emacs.md

 (setq password-cache-expiry (* 60 15))
 ```

 I'm not actually sure if this does anything, since half of these settings seem to be deprecated.
-Whatever.

 This variable has no effect if you use GPG2, which automatically runs `gpg-agent` to cache the password.
 You'll have to set [one of the options](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html) like `default-cache-ttl` in `~/.gnupg/gpg-agent.conf`.
 {: .update}